AWS-Competence-Group/sessions/04-aws-cli/04-demo-instructions.md

 aws s3 ls --profile my-sso
 ```

+1. Delete the access keys on the demo IAM User.

+## Bonus

+1. Demonstrate AWS CloudShell and run ```aws sts get-caller-identity```

 ## Challenge

- - Create an MP3 file using the AWS CLI and the text to speach service **AWS Polly**
+ - Create an MP3 file using the AWS CLI and the text to speech service **AWS Polly**.

+ - Post the message on our community channel.